The carbon dioxide and other greenhouse gases that are directly or indirectly released into the atmosphere by a product when it is made or used.

 - The product is UL Water Footprint Certified

 The level of toxicity of a product, including if it is detrimental to you and your family's health and/or to the workers who make it.
-This also accounts for the treatment of workers along the supply chain and their working conditions.

 - Ex: The product uses Fair Trade Certified materials